 • Ensure the match day experience for families with children is excellent

-• Achieve the Football League equality standard
+• Retain, the English Football League (EFL) equality standard

 1. Customer Service